 It is a journey that starts with capturing knowledge.
 Knowledge is what enables us to minimize value erosion and create added value.
 As we have mentioned, a successful KCS adoption requires a shift from a relatively simple, transaction-based model to a broader, more complex value-based model.
 As we have explored this new measurement model a few key concepts have emerged.

 Embracing the definition of service excellence - maximizing customer realized value and looking at support from the customer or requestor's point of view - dramatically expands the scope of our measurement model.

 Conversations about measures are difficult, especially when we are trying to measure things we cannot discretely count.
 Things like value realization or customer success with self-service are difficult to precisely measure.
-Because there is no one indicator of value realization, we have to infer those by looking at multiple indicators, each of which by themselves has ambiguity.
+Because there is no one indicator of value realization, we have to infer value realization by looking at multiple indicators, each of which by itself has ambiguity.
 It is helpful to keep in mind that relevance, consistency, and statistical significance are more important than precision.

 There are a few concepts that are helpful in dealing with this expanded view:

 - Relevance vs precision

 We will briefly review each of these concepts.